Tumetsu/kilometrikisa-client/readme.md

 # Kilometrikisa client

-A simple client package to post data to the Kilometrikisa.fi.
+A client library to scrape data from Kilometrikisa.fi website.
+Supports scraping team statistics as well as team member data of user's team.

-Split from and refactored to be a client library from the original implementation of [Strava2Kilometrikisa](https://github.com/jaamo/strava2kilometrikisa)
+Inspired by the original implementation of [Strava2Kilometrikisa](https://github.com/jaamo/strava2kilometrikisa) and rewritten completely with Typescript.

 ## Features

 - Login to Kilometrikisa by username and password
-- Scrape team statistics from Kilometrikisa site
+- Scrape public team statistics from Kilometrikisa site
 - Scrape team member statistics from Kilometrikisa site (requires Kilometrikisa credentials and being part of a scraped team)

 ## Development

-To run tests you'll need Kilometrikisa credentials.
+To run production tests you'll need Kilometrikisa credentials.
 Then copy .env.template to .env and fill in credentials:

 ```